-Rolling through the ghostly corridors of a lonely girl's small town 70s American mind, via director A.D.
-Calvo, rides a retro-homage to the young girl-sunk-to-madness horror films of auld.
+Rolling through the ghostly corridors of small town 70s America, via director A.D.
+Calvo, rides a retro-intertextual homage to the young girl-sunk-to-madness horror films of auld.
 SWEET, SWEET LONELY GIRL (2016) exudes such a confidently lyrical, intertextual, and retro-pastorale poetry over its nicely brief running time (78 minutes) one can forgive it for not really having anything new or even coherent to say.
-Calvo builds unease, and delivers some genuine corner-of-the-eye scares and moments of quiet beauty; Ryan Parker's cinematography that masterfully evokes the 70s work of early Vilmos Zsigmond; Erin Wilhelmi and Quinn Shepherd are subtly captivating as the leads; and all in all this 'Shudder Exclusive' is worth the $4.99 a month if that's what it takes (not to be pluggy).
-The combination of newness via the new streaming service concept (Shudder is curated, and whoever curates knows their shit), and GIRL's retro-analog familiarity is relevant to the casket hand - by which I mean the easy death of 'currency.'
+What is has instead is a nice slow but inexorable build of unease, some genuine corner-of-the-eye scares and moments of quiet beauty; cinematography that masterfully evokes the 70s work of early Vilmos Zsigmond, and Erin Wilhelmi and Quinn Shepherd, subtly captivating as the leads in what's essentially a two-hander.
+The combination of newness via the new streaming service concept (it's 'exclusive' to Shudder), and GIRL's retro-analog familiarity is relevant to the casket hand - by which I mean the easy death of 'currency.'
 Today, any new movie can choose to look older, like a tween at Forever 21.
 No one from 20 years ago would want to deliberately evoke bygone eras of filmmaking (Mel Brooks aside), but I'm glad the the 'everything available all the time' post-modern paralysis has reaped at least one benefit, the ability to make things made before our time.
 If that makes no sense, you understand it perfectly: the past is perhaps the one place we can look forward to.
 Anything lucky enough to have been shot on 35mm film stock now seems bumped up a star; by comparison to the washed-out flatness of HD video, yesterday's crap looks better than today's zillion dollar opuses.
 Everything is topsy.
 If it will ever turvy again, well.... there's always the movies.
 We can make turvies today that make the topsies wince in shame.

 GIRL is one such turvy.